RealityScript/reality.js/README.md

 - For iOS, AR Quick Look: .usdz or .reality

-- For Android, Model-Viewer/Scene-Viewer: .gltf or .glb
+- For Android, Scene-Viewer: .gltf or .glb

 - For the preview image: .jpg or .png